Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 Asking what’s preventing someone from reaching their goals is a common sales tactic used to identify a potential customer’s pain points or obstacles.

-For example, a sales rep for a weight loss program might ask what’s preventing the customer from losing weight, such as lack of time, motivation, or access to healthy food options.
+A sales rep for a weight loss program might ask what’s preventing the customer from losing weight, such as lack of time, motivation, or access to healthy food options.
 This allows the sales rep to tailor their pitch to address the specific concerns and needs of the customer.

 4. What are some problems that you are looking to solve?